Connect Akto with AWS AppSync using Lambda Data Source

 method: ctx.request?.headers?.['x-forwarded-method'] || 'POST',

-requestPayload: JSON.stringify({
+requestPayload: {

 operationName: ctx.info.fieldName,